Rain (Madonna song): Reception

-Retrospective critical commentary has cited "Rain" among Madonna's finest music videos.
-(Note: Attributed to MRC, Rolling Stone, and Slant Magazine.)

-MRC's Mike Neid called it "sheer class" for its "gorgeous set pieces and stunning cinematography".
-Bryant Frazer of website Studio Daily commended it for pushing "the boundaries of telecine work at the time".
-Slant Magazine placed it 70th on their list of the 100 greatest music videos, with Sal Cinquemani and Ed Gonzalez calling it one of the singer's "most beautiful" works and a "refreshing break" from the "sex-drenched" Erotica era.
-Classic Pops Mark Lindores echoed this view, calling it one of Madonna's most visually striking videos.
-Christopher Rosa of VH1 described it as "simple [and] electric", dubbing it one of her most underrated videos and comparing her cropped hairstyle to Mia Farrow's.
+Retrospectively, Rolling Stone named "Rain" among Madonna's best music videos, while Slant Magazine placed it at number 70 on its list of the 100 greatest music videos; critics Sal Cinquemani and Ed Gonzalez praised its beauty and called it a "refreshing break" from the "sex-drenched" Erotica era.
+Bryant Frazer of website Studio Daily commended it for pushing "the boundaries of telecine work at the time", while Classic Pops Mark Lindores described it as one of Madonna's most beautiful works.
+Christopher Rosa of VH1 described it as "simple [and] electric", dubbing it one of the singer's most underrated videos and comparing her cropped hairstyle to Mia Farrow's.
 In a separate review of The Work of Director Mark Romanek DVD, Gonzalez further described "Rain" as one of Romanek's "more rewarding works", praising its striking iconography and ability to "take your breath away".
 Jef Rouner of the Houston Press ranked it the ninth-best video directed by Romanek, calling it "light-hearted" and a "fascinating treatise on the act of creating a music video itself".

+Analysis

 Writers have examined the video's engagement with Japan.
 Dave Marsh and James Bernard included it in The New Book of Rock Lists (1994) as an example of Japanese cultural influence on contemporary arts.
 More critically, Kaby Wing-Sze Kung analyzed it in Reconceptualizing the Digital Humanities in Asia: New Representations of Art, History and Culture through the lens of Orientalism.
-She pointed to Madonna's styling, the presence of Shimizu, and the use of an all-Japanese crew led by Sakamoto, describing these elements as what she termed "racist cosmetology" and linking them to a broader trend of white performers adopting Asian-inspired looks.
-Similarly, Santiago Fouz-Hernández and Freya Jarman-Ivens, authors of Madonna's Drowned Worlds, argued that "Rain" foreshadowed future "appropriations" by the singer of global aesthetics, evident not only in the videos for "Secret" and "Take a Bow" (both 1994), "Frozen" (1998) and "Nothing Really Matters" (1999), but also in performances from the late 1990s and 2001's Drowned World Tour.
+She pointed to Madonna's styling, the presence of Shimizu, and the use of an all-Japanese crew led by Sakamoto, describing these elements as "racist cosmetology" and linking them to a broader trend of white performers adopting Asian-inspired looks.
+Similarly, Santiago Fouz-Hernández and Freya Jarman-Ivens, authors of Madonna's Drowned Worlds, argued that certain videos—including "Rain"—often framed her in contrast to racialized "others".
+They note that she later moved toward adopting non-Western identities, a shift reflected in videos such as "Secret" and "Take a Bow" (both 1994), "Frozen" (1998), "Nothing Really Matters" (1999), as well as in performances from 2001's Drowned World Tour.

-Fouz-Hernández and Jarman-Ivens also offered an alchemical reading of the video, highlighting its use of water as a symbol of transformation.
+Fouz-Hernández and Jarman-Ivens also offered an alchemical reading of the video, highlighting its use of water.
 They compared it to the fire imagery in the video for the preceding single "Fever", arguing that Madonna's body in "Rain" becomes a "water-body" that reinforces the video's themes of change and fluidity.
-In Experiencing Music Video: Aesthetics and Cultural Context (2004), Carol Vernallis noted that the video evokes "cavernous, empty corridors of the mind", framing Madonna's performance as one in which her gestures and expressions embody the song's psychological depth.
+In Experiencing Music Video: Aesthetics and Cultural Context (2004), Carol Vernallis wrote that the video evokes "cavernous, empty corridors of the mind", noting that it allows viewers to read emotion into Madonna's facial expressions.